Little Rock Water Quality at a Glance

 Test Your Water

 Contact Central Arkansas Water at 501-372-5161 for information about water testing services.
-Testing is especially recommended for homes built before 1986 or with older plumbing systems that may contain lead components.
+Testing is especially recommended for homes built before 1986, residents near Little Rock Air Force Base due to PFAS contamination, or those with concerns about disinfection byproducts.
+Check our live boil water notices tracker for any active local alerts.

 Conserve Water

-Take advantage of Central Arkansas Water’s conservation resources and educational programs.
-Follow best practices for efficient water use, including proper irrigation timing and leak detection to reduce waste.
+Take advantage of Central Arkansas Water’s conservation resources and educational programmes.
+Follow best practices for efficient water use, including proper irrigation timing and leak detection to reduce waste and protect the Lake Maumelle and Lake Winona source water catchments.

 Consider Home Filtration